Two worlds

 So naturally I replied:

 How about we push it further.
-18th century European classical and full blown 80s synthwave?
+European 18th century classical and full blown 80s synthwave?

 Perfect!